timschreiber/timschreiber.github.com/_posts/2015-01-25-persistence-ignorant-asp-net-identity-with-patterns-part-2.md

 1. Maintains an in-memory collection of changes, and
 2. Sends the changes as a single transaction to the data store.

-Our `IUnitOfWork` interface defines the methods that we'll implement in the Data Layer in Part 3.
+Our `IUnitOfWork` interface defines the methods that we'll implement in the Data Layer in [Part 3][3].
 Because we may need to use more than one repository to in a single Unit of Work transaction, it's important that we design our `IUnitOfWork` interface to ensure all our repositories are using the same transaction during any given transaction scope.
 So, we're putting the getters for our repositories in there as well.

 Once again, we're not including anything that might couple this interface to any specific persistence mechanism.
-Those are implementation details that we'll tackle in Part 3.
+Those are implementation details that we'll tackle in [Part 3][3].

 ######IUnitOfWork.cs######